Sky Full Fibre 150 is Sky's lowest-priced full fibre broadband plan, available across both the Openreach and CityFibre FTTP networks.

 Because Sky's phone service relies on the broadband connection, calls will not work during a power cut unless a separate battery backup is used.

-Sky Full Fibre 150 can be bundled with Sky TV through Sky Stream or Sky Glass, including packages such as Sky Essential TV and Sky Ultimate TV.
+Sky Full Fibre 150 can be bundled with Sky TV through Sky Stream, Sky Glass or Sky Glass Air with either the Sky Essential TV or Sky Ultimate TV plans.

 Sky Stream Puck Box and Sky Remote Controller.
 Credit: Choose.co.uk